 That’s a dumb idea you have there!

 There are no dumb ideas… wrong!
 Of course, they are!
-We all know that sometimes everyone drops a stupid idea in a brainstorming, in a meeting or at the coffee machine.
+We all know that sometimes everyone drops a stupid idea while brainstorming, in a meeting or at the coffee machine.
 Keep it calm and don’t destroy the idea right away, try to know the reasons behind it.
-If you shut down all ideas, your team will be afraid to present you new ones.
-And you never know, when after a ridiculous idea comes a great one that can change the game.
+If you shut down all ideas, your team will be afraid to present to you new ones.
+And you never know after a ridiculous idea comes a great one that can change the game.
 Be subtle when rejecting ideas, especially if more than one in a row coming from the same person.

 Let me review everything you just did… (because I don’t trust you)

 Micromanaging is a b**ch.
-When you want to review everything an employee just did, you are thinking you are passing an image of da edicated boss but in fact ,you are saying you have trust issues.
+When you want to review everything an employee just did, you are thinking you are passing an image of a dedicated boss but in fact, you are saying you have trust issues.
 Let the creativity and sense of responsibility flourish inside your team, let them make decisions.
 Let them make mistakes.